 This is to be expected.
 Things change over the years.
 Things change with different Presidents.
 Different decisions have to be made.
 The military ebbs and flows.
 If you have been a military spouse for more than a few years, you know this.

-As tensions start to heat up in Syria and maybe in other places in the world, us military spouses can start to get a bit worried.
+As tensions start to heat up again in places around the world, us military spouses can start to get a bit worried.

 And rightly so.
 More war means more deployments.
 More war means more time away.
 More war means stepping up what it means to stand by someone serving in the military.